 “Where do I start?”
 “How can I make sure that my older loved one is safe?”
 A great deal of questions surface when you begin exploring senior care options.
-That’s why we’re available anytime to support you with answers, advice, and perspective.
-Much more than the transactional “admissions” approach, Abramson Care Advisors offer free access to true senior care consultants and experienced professionals, who are ready to listen and offer thoughtful suggestions 24 hours a day, seven days a week.
+That’s why Abramson has senior care consultants available anytime to support you with answers, advice, and perspective.
+And at no cost to you.
+Much more than the transactional “admissions” approach, Abramson Care Advisors offer free access to true senior care consultants, experts, and experienced professionals, who are ready to listen and offer thoughtful suggestions 24 hours a day, seven days a week.
 Our senior care consultants can help you locate options within the community that fit you and your loved one's needs, working with you so you feel confident in the senior care decisions you make.

-For more information or to make a referral, please call 215.371.3400.
+For more information on senior care consulting or to make a referral, please call 215.371.3400.
 Someone is available 24 hours a day, seven days a week to talk.

 We’re available to provide help and senior care advice every step of the way, so that you can build a support plan that truly meets the senior care needs of your loved one.